 Otedola Urges Banks to Embrace Windfall Tax, Cut Lavish Spending

-Nigerian billionaire and philanthropist Femi Otedola has called on the banking sector to adopt a Windfall Tax and curb excessive spending.
+Nigerian billionaire and philanthropist Femi Otedola has called on the banking sector to adopt a windfall tax and curb excessive spending.
 Speaking at the annual Nigerian Economic Summit in Lagos, Otedola emphasized the need for financial institutions to contribute more significantly to the country’s economic development and social welfare, particularly in times of economic disparity.

 The Nigerian economy, like many others worldwide, has faced significant challenges in recent years due to fluctuating oil prices, the COVID-19 pandemic, and other global economic factors.
 These challenges have exacerbated income inequality and increased the need for sustainable economic policies that can address the growing gap between the rich and the poor.